MicrosoftDocs/dataexplorer-docs/kusto/management/alter-merge-workload-group-command.md

 ---
 title:  .alter-merge workload_group command
-description: Learn how to use the `.alter-merge workload_group` command to alter a workload group. ms.reviewer: yonil ms.topic: reference ms.date: 07/01/2024
+description: Learn how to use the ".alter-merge workload_group" command to alter a workload group. ms.reviewer: yonil ms.topic: reference ms.date: 07/01/2024